code-ga/sudoku/README.md

-# React + TypeScript + Vite
+# Sudoku (React + TypeScript + Vite)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is the sudoku game with the traditional ui and have the multiple solution so this is real easy

+Currently, have the one random mode available

 ## Expanding the ESLint configuration